What is MIPS?

 - Submitted measure doesn’t meet data completion requirement.

-In order to obtain all possible points in the Quality category, reported data must meet a certain level of completeness.
-(Satisfactory “completeness” is entirely dependent upon collection type.)
+In order to obtain all possible points in the Quality category, reported data must meet a certain level of completeness—which varies based on collection type.

-Individuals and groups who use QCDR measures, MIPS CQMs, and eCQMs to collect their quality measure information must report on 60% of all patients, regardless of payer, for the performance period.
-Those who use Medicare Part B claims to collect and submit their measures must report on 60% of their Medicare Part B patients for the performance period.
+Individuals and groups who use QCDR measures, MIPS CQMs, and eCQMs to collect their quality measure information must report on 70% of all patients, regardless of payer, for the performance period.
+Those who use Medicare Part B claims to collect and submit their measures must report on 70% of their Medicare Part B patients only for the performance period.

-MIPS-eligible clinicians in small practices will earn six bonus points in the quality category if they include data on at least one quality measure.
+MIPS-eligible clinicians in small practices can also earn six bonus points in this category if they submit at least one quality measure.

 MIPS participants must submit data for at least six quality measures—one of which must be an outcome measure.
 However, if an individual or group does not have an applicable outcome measure, then the participant must instead report an additional high-priority measure.